 Support for mobility to networks is allocated according to set rates for travel and accommodation/board.
 The application and reporting system (Espresso) will calculate the grant sum based on the established rates.
-Mobility grants differ from other kinds of travel-related costs in that the applicant does not need to include co-financing in the budget for mobility activities.
-Thus no documentation on internal or other funding is necessary.

 The rates for individuals are maximum rates, thus the network can decide the level of each scholarship according to the total grant available.
 It is important that an agreement on the exchange and the scholarship is made before the actual exchange takes place.
 Transparency and equality should be the guiding principles in setting the levels of scholarships among the partner institutions.